rattboi/last/readme.md

 # last replacement for #music using [pylast](http://code.google.com/p/pylast/), [redis](http://redis.io/), and [twisted](http://twistedmatrix.com/trac/)

-### Modified to deploy to Heroku

-## Heroku Configuration

-You need to set up a few heroku config options:

-You need a redis instance to store the IRC/Last.fm username mappings.
-You can use a free redistogo heroku addon for this.

-`heroku addons:add redistogo`

 ## Last-bot configuration

-You need to set the following environment variables:
+You need to set the following variables in a file called secrets.py:

 |IRC connection info|                                                                                               |
 |-------------------|-----------------------------------------------------------------------------------------------|